Best For

 How is Simba Hybrid Different?

-The Simba Hybrid has better overall performance than average and a price tag that is below average—35% less than the average hybrid for a savings of $539 (for a queen-size mattress).
+The Simba Hybrid has much better overall performance than the average mattress but a higher price tag as well—37% more than the average foam mattress for an increase of $595 (for a queen-size mattress).

 Advantages